ndoherty-xyz/tension-climb-generator/README.md

 # Tension Board Climb Generator

-A program to generate 12x12 Tension Board Spray layout climbs using a Markov chain implementation.
+A collection of python scripts used to generate different Tension Board climbs and generate the output pattern.
+Uses a simple markov chain implementation based on the existing climb database.

 <br />